OumaimaFiyarhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat is a command that displays the content of a file tail is a command that shows the last 10 lines of a file head is a command that displays the first 10 liness of a file
+cat is a command that displays the content of a file tail is a command that shows the last 10 lines of a file head is a command that displays the first 10 liness of a file the | carachter takes the output of the first command as an input of the second command